MoonZoon/MoonZoon/README.md

 ## FAQ
 1. _"Why another frontend framework?
 Are you mad??"_
    - Because I have some problems with the existing ones.
-For example:
+Some examples:

         <details>
         <summary>Problems with existing frontend frameworks</summary>